-Access Controls: To delineate and adequately protect security areas from unauthorized access, it is important to consider boundary measures such as fencing, walls, or other physical barriers, electronic boundaries (e.g., sensor lines, alarms), and/or natural barriers.
+2 Sensitive sites include military installations, nuclear and chemical plants, centers of government, national monuments, and/or international ports lines, alarms), and/or natural barriers.
 Physical barriers can be used to deter and delay the access of unauthorized persons onto sensitive areas of airports.
 Such structures are usually permanent and are designed to be a visual and psychological deterrent as well as a physical barrier.